Social justice: Criticism

-Michael Novak argues that social justice has seldom been adequately defined, arguing:
+Michael Novak argues that social justice has seldom been adequately defined.
+He wrote:

-Friedrich Hayek of the Austrian School of economics rejected the very idea of social justice as meaningless, self-contradictory, and ideological, believing that to realize any degree of social justice is unfeasible, and that the attempt to do so must destroy all liberty:
+Friedrich Hayek of the Austrian School of economics rejected the very idea of social justice as meaningless, self-contradictory, and ideological, believing that to realize any degree of social justice is unfeasible, and that the attempt to do so must destroy all liberty.
+He wrote:

-Hayek argued that proponents of social justice often present it as a moral virtue but most of their descriptions pertain to impersonal states of affairs (e.g. income inequality, poverty), which are cited as "social injustice."
+Hayek argued that proponents of social justice often present it as a moral virtue but most of their descriptions pertain to impersonal states of affairs (e.g. income inequality or poverty), which are cited as "social injustice".
 Hayek argued that social justice is either a virtue or it is not.
-If it is, it can only be ascribed to the actions of individuals.
-However, most who use the term ascribe it to social systems, so "social justice" in fact describes a regulative principle of order; they are interested not in virtue but power.
+If it is, it can only be ascribed to the actions of individuals; however, most who use the term ascribe it to social systems, so social justice in fact describes a regulative principle of order; they are interested not in virtue but power.
 For Hayek, this notion of social justices presupposes that people are guided by specific external directions rather than internal, personal rules of just conduct.
-It further presupposes that one can never be held accountable for ones own behaviour, as this would be "blaming the victim."
+It further presupposes that one can never be held accountable for ones own behaviour, as this would be "blaming the victim".
 According to Hayek, the function of social justice is to blame someone else, often attributed to "the system" or those who are supposed, mythically, to control it.
-Thus it is based on the appealing idea of "you suffer; your suffering is caused by powerful others; these oppressors must be destroyed."
+Thus, it is based on the appealing idea of "you suffer; your suffering is caused by powerful others; these oppressors must be destroyed."
 Ben O'Neill of the University of New South Wales and the Mises Institute argues:

+Psychologist Steven Pinker argues that social justice "sees society as a struggle for power, also zero-sum, among different sexes, sexual orientations, and races [and] also has a contempt for science".
+Media commentator Jordan Peterson argues that social justice promotes collectivism and sees individuals as "essentially a member of a group" and "not essentially an individual".
+He also argues that social justice "view[s] the world" as "a battleground between groups of different power".